Hi, I’m Avery

 For over 20 years, I’ve been excavating deep practice and I’ve developed a broad skill set to help you discover your yoga.

-My offerings center queer and trans folks, outsiders, allies, change makers, people who care!
+As a white, queer, non-binary, trans teacher I’m committed to justice and liberation, my offerings center queer and trans folks, outsiders, allies, change makers, people who care!

 I believe everyone, especially folks who have been left out of or turned off by mainstream yoga spaces, should have access to the revitalizing nourishment of deeply informed, classical yoga without having to code switch or assimilate.